Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

   }
 ```

-As you can see the implementation without the `AsyncPipe` does not trigger change detection, so we would need to manually call `detectChanges()` for each new event which is emitted from the observable.
+As you can see the implementation without the `AsyncPipe` does not trigger change detection, so we would need to manually call `detectChanges()` for each new event that is emitted from the observable.

 ### Avoiding Change Detection Loops and ExpressionChangedAfterCheckedError

-Angular includes a mechanism which detects change detection loops.
-In development mode the framework runs change detection twice to check if the value has changed since the first run.
+Angular includes a mechanism that detects change detection loops.
+In development mode, the framework runs change detection twice to check if the value has changed since the first run.
 In production mode change detection is only run once to have a better performance.

 I force the error in my [ExpressionChangedAfterCheckedError demo][demo-expression-changed] and you can see it if you open the browser console: